majid-T/snippets/README.md

 # snippets

-These are my general cose snippets
+These are my general code snippets

+includes some css and python snippets